codeRisshi25/UrbanPulse/README.md

 ---

-## What is this?
+## What is Urban Pulse ?

-UrbanPulse is a **full ride-sharing backend** — think of it as the engine behind apps like Uber/Ola.
-A rider requests a ride, the system finds the nearest available driver, handles the entire lifecycle through completion, and calculates the fare — all in real-time.
+UrbanPulse is a **full ride-sharing backend** , think of it as the engine behind apps like Uber/Ola.
+A rider requests a ride, the system finds the nearest available driver, handles the entire lifecycle through completion, and calculates the fare , all in real-time.

-This isn't a tutorial project.
 It's a distributed system with **race condition protection**, **cascading driver matching**, **cross-process event emission**, and **geospatial queries** — the same patterns used in production ride-sharing platforms.

 ---